tillitis/tkey-verification/README.md

-`tkey-verification` is a tool used for signing a TKey identity and verifying that it still has the same identity as it did when it was provisioned, typically by [Tillitis](https://tillitis.se/) the original vendor.
+`tkey-verification` is a tool used for signing a TKey identity and verifying that it still has the same identity as it did when it was provisioned, typically by [Tillitis](https://tillitis.se/).
+This does not prove that the TKey hasn't been tampered with, only that the identity of an app running on it is the same and, to a lesser degree, that it still runs the same firmware.

 *Note well*: If your TKey has been provisioned by you or someone else, like your IT department, you will need to run their version of the